ghc/ghc/docs/users_guide/runtime_control.rst

 To use an :c:type:`EventLogWriter` the RTS API provides the following functions:

-.. c:func:: enum EventLogStatus eventLogStatus(void)
+.. c:function:: enum EventLogStatus eventLogStatus(void)

    Query whether the current runtime system supports the eventlog (e.g. whether the current executable was linked with :ghc-flag:`-eventlog`) and, if it is supported, whether it is currently logging.

-.. c:func:: bool startEventLogging(const EventLogWriter *writer)
+.. c:function:: bool startEventLogging(const EventLogWriter *writer)

    Start logging events to the given :c:type:`EventLogWriter`.
 Returns true on success or false is another writer has already been configured.

-.. c:func:: void endEventLogging()
+.. c:function:: void endEventLogging()

    Tear down the active :c:type:`EventLogWriter`.